-(7.2) The performance levels and trends for the key measures of customer satisfaction and dissatisfaction reflected in evaluations and surveys.
-The satisfaction rate is very high within the 1890 Research and Extension Program.
-Customer satisfaction is exemplified as we see our customers' roles increasing at meeting sites or more participants inquiring about the various services we offer.
-There is a waiting list for many of the classes offered by the 1890 Program, especially for technology training.
-Customer satisfaction is a very important factor to our organization.
-If our customers are not pleased with the programs/services we render, the organization is not fulfilling its mission to assist its constituents.
-We believe that we are doing our jobs right when we have customers calling or stopping by the office to request services that they have heard about or participated in.
-Regardless of where the customer may see an employee (grocery store, office, etc), they may inquire about our programs/services.
-The development of the continuing education brochure was a huge success with the customers.
-The brochure allowed the customers to review programs/activities offered by the 1890 Program for continuing education purposes.
-Each continuing education class has an evaluation component (surveys, pre-test/post-test, etc.) built into the programs/activities being taught.
+(7.2) The performance levels and trends for the key measures of customer satisfaction are very high within the 1890 Research and Extension Program.
+Customer satisfaction is exemplified as we see the customers' roles increasing at meeting sites or more participants inquiring about the various services offered by the 1890 Program.
+Customer satisfaction is a very important factor to the organization.
+The performance levels and trends for the key measures of customer satisfaction rank high on the 1890 Research and Extension priority list.
+If the customers are not pleased with the programs/services rendered, the organization is not fulfilling its mission to assist its constituents.
+We believe that we are doing the job right when customers call or stop by the office to request services they have heard about or participated in.
+Regardless of where the customer may see an employee (grocery store, office, etc), they may inquire about the The continuing education brochure was an added bonus for offeredprograms/services. program/activity success with customers.
+The brochure allowed the customers to review programs/activities offered by the 1890 Program and decide if the programs/activities would benefit them or not.
+Each continuing education class has an evaluation component (surveys, pretest/post-test, etc.) built into the programs/activities being taught.
+Because of the popularity of some courses, a waiting list of individuals is compiled.
+There are, also, some participants who repeat the classes to get more experience or refresh their memory.

 The university has a customer service program that monitors and evaluates the treatment of the public as well as the employees.
 The Customer Service Program is initiated through the Office of the President.
 Each quarter, the Customer Service Committee acknowledges their appreciation of constituents by distributing a variety of incentives that are donated from divisions across South Carolina State University's campus.
 There is a week long celebration known as Customer Service Week once or twice a year.
 All divisions at the University are asked to participate in the activities.
 A variety of incentives are donated and distributed to students, employees as well as community persons.
-Results compared to those of comparable organizations probably meet or, in some cases, exceeds other organizations.